 Canela vs Editorial New

 Canela and Editorial New are both serif typefaces sharing a high contrast foundation.
-Where Canela leans modern, Editorial New brings fashion.
+Where Canela leans rounded, Editorial New brings fashion, old style.
 Compare which suits your Editorial project.

 Design DNA